isomerpages/moh-vaccinegov/pages/faq.md

     				<label for="question-3-5" class="tab-label">I had completed three doses of the Sinovac-CoronaVac vaccine.
 Do I need to receive a fourth dose of Sinovac-CoronaVac?
     				</label>
     				<div class="tab-content">
-    					<p>Persons who have received three doses of COVID-19 vaccines, of which two or more doses of comprise Sinovac-CoronaVac*, are recommended to receive a fourth dose of either the Pfizer- BioNTech/Comirnaty, Moderna/Spikevax or Novavax/Nuvaxovid vaccine to achieve minimum protection, unless medically ineligible for the abovementioned vaccines.
+    					<p>Persons who have received three doses of COVID-19 vaccines, of which two or more doses of comprise Sinovac-CoronaVac*, are recommended to receive a fourth dose of either the Pfizer- BioNTech/Comirnaty, Moderna/Spikevax or Novavax/Nuvaxovid<sup>#</sup> vaccine to achieve minimum protection, unless medically ineligible for the abovementioned vaccines.
 However, they can receive Sinovac-CoronaVac as their fourth dose if they choose to.<br><br>
 Those who received an mRNA or the Novavax/Nuvaxovid vaccine as their third dose should receive the fourth dose about five months thereafter.<br><br>
 Those who received the Sinovac-CoronaVac vaccine as their third vaccine dose should receive the fourth dose at three months thereafter, due to lower antibody levels generated by the third vaccine dose.<br><br>
 								For now, Sinovac-CoronaVac continues to be included under the National Vaccination Programme (NVP)^.
 Pfizer-BioNTech and Moderna have successfully obtained full registration.
 However, if there is no application for Sinovac-CoronaVac to be fully registered, NVP will lapse for Sinovac-CoronaVac, by 30 September 2024.
 Nevertheless, Sinovac-CoronaVac will continue to be available at private clinics which have applied to use it under the Special Access Route (SAR).<br><br>
 								*Recommendations for Sinovac-CoronaVac should similarly apply to Sinopharm<br><br>
+								<sup>#</sup>The Novavax/Nuvaxovid vaccine is currently unavailable under the NVP.
+Novavax is in the process of filing for regulatory approval for its updated COVID-19 XBB.1.5 vaccine formulation.<br><br>
 								^Under the NVP, vaccination is free for all Singaporean Citizens, Permanent Residents, Long Term Pass Holders and certain Short Term Pass Holders.</p>
 							</div>
     			</div>